szerpa17/python-challenge/README.md

 # Python Challenge

+Completed challenge to create Python scripts to analyze financial and voting records and export results as text files.

 ## PyBank

 * Objective: Create a Python script for analyzing the financial records using financial data from [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.